Let's do it together: Huawei seeks to allay EU concerns with appeal for 5G partnership

-BRUSSELS (Reuters) - Chinese telecoms manufacturer Huawei Technologies [HWT.UL] sought on Wednesday to assuage European concerns that it is a cyber security risk, saying it wants to help make the continent a world leader in next generation mobile networks.
+BRUSSELS, Oct 16 (Reuters) - Chinese telecoms manufacturer Huawei Technologies sought on Wednesday to assuage European concerns that it is a cyber security risk, saying it wants to help make the continent a world leader in next generation mobile networks.

 “We plan to work with all of you in partnership to ease fears and create opportunities.”